gaolichen/otoc4n4sym/README.md

 - Build the project:
   - In Windows/Visual Studio, double click the .sln file in the `build` directory, then build the solution
   - In Linux, run command line `make` in the `build` directory
-- Run `otoc.exe` from command line to see help & options
+- Run `otoc.exe` from command line to see help & examples

 ## Examples
-Examples are displayed with helps onece `otoc.exe` is executed without options.
+Examples are displayed with helps when `otoc.exe` is executed without option.

 1. Generate Hamiltonian matrix and trace states for L=4, M=2
 ```shell